free things to do in New York City

 Book Discussion | Personal Effects: Essays on Memoir, Teaching, and Culture in the Work of Louise DeSalvo

-Celebrating one of the most important Italian American female authors of our time, Personal Effects offers a lucid view of Louise DeSalvo as a writer who produced a vast and provocative body of memoir writing, a scholar who enriched our understanding of Virginia Woolf, and a teacher who transformed countless lives.
+Celebrating one of the most important Italian American female authors of our time, Personal Effects offers more a lucid view of Louise DeSalvo as a writer who produced a vast and provocative body of memoir writing, a scholar who enriched our understanding of Virginia Woolf, and a teacher who transformed countless lives.
 More than an anthology, Personal Effects represents an author case study and an example for modern Italian American interdisciplinary scholarship.
-Panelists: Moderator: Edvige Giunta, New Jersey City University Emily Bernard, University of Vermont Mary Jo Bona, SUNY, Stony Brook Amy Jo Burns, writer Nancy Carnevale, Montclair State University Nancy Caronia, West Virginia University Peter Covino, University of Rhode Island John Gennari, University of Vermont
+Panelists: Moderator: Edvige Giunta, New Jersey City University Emily Bernard, University of Vermont Mary Jo Bona, SUNY, Stony Brook Amy Jo Burns, writer Nancy Carnevale, Montclair State University Nancy Caronia, West Virginia University Peter Covino, University of Rhode Island John Gennari, University of Vermont less

 New York City, NY; NYC